madanyc/workfront-learn.en/help/workfront-goals/activate-your-goals/add-an-activity-to-a-goal.md

 ---
 title: How to Add an Activity to a Goal
-description: Learn how to activate a goal by adding an activity in [!DNL Adobe Workfront Goals].
+description: Learn how to activate a goal by adding an activity in [!DNL   Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial